spartanryorix/calculator/README.md

-# gumball
+# calculator
-absolutely mind boggling stuff in here
+This repository contains a calculator file created in python by me.